SNOUK DESIGN NOTES BLOG

 Trello

-Me and my colleagues after working on multiple prototypes focused on different concepts settled to work on "The_Game" to showcase it as our final year project.
+After working on multiple prototypes, we settled to work on "The_Game" to showcase it as our final year project.

-It had many accessibility barriers (because it seemed more of an educational game than anything), and since we didn't intend for this direction, we then shifted the concept into a third-person puzzle-adventure title, where the emphasis changed to create a "parody" on game development troupes, instead of teaching the concepts of game development itself.
+It had many accessibility barriers (because it seemed more of an educational game than anything).
+And since we didn't intend for this direction, we shifted the concept into a third-person puzzle-adventure title, where the emphasis changed to create a "parody" on game development troupes instead of teaching the concepts of game development itself.

-Once the design was set up, we shifted our focus to executing it through level design and progression.
-And to fill in multiple roles in our project, I shifted my path into narrative design, and 3D animations to explore more on their development process.
+To fill in multiple roles in our project, I shifted my path into narrative design, and 3D animations to explore more on their development processes.

 Over the course of production: